moliver28/research-handbook/content/handbook/company/okrs/_index.md

 1. [Maintaining the health status of OKRs](#maintaining-the-status-of-okrs)
 1. [Scoring OKRs](#scoring-okrs)

-For information on:
+There is additional information on:

-1. What OKRs are, and general guidance on how to forumlate them, please see [the gemeral OKRs page](okrs-basics.md).
+1. What OKRs are, and general guidance on how to forumlate them, please see [the general OKRs page](okrs-basics.md).
 1. How to enter and organize OKRs in GitLab, please see [the OKRs in GitLab page](okrs-in-gitlab.md).

 ## Overview